informXR/iXRLibForUnity/README.md

 ### Steps to Install

-1. Open 'Package Manager' from the Window menu
+1. On the top menu choose `Window > Package Manager`.
 2. Click the \+ button in the top left and select 'Add Package from git URL'
 3. Input `https://github.com/informXR/iXRLibUnitySDK.git`
 4. Once the package is installed, you should see informXR appear in your Unity toolbar.